U.S. audiences can’t get enough of Japanese action shows and anime

 Japan is home to old and new anime titles whose value with audiences internationally likely has yet to be fully unlocked.
 In the past pandemic year, a film based on the "Demon Slayer: Kimetsu no Yaiba” franchise broke Japanese box-office records.
 Its television series is available to stream internationally on multiple services, and the movie has made $37.1 million in U.S. theaters, according to Box Office Mojo.

 Other entertainment giants are also getting in on the action.
 Last year, Sony made a $1.2 billion bid for anime streaming service Crunchyroll from AT&T Inc., with the deal currently under review by antitrust regulators.
-In 2019, HBO Max bought the U.S. distribution rights for a trove of films by famed Japanese anime creator Hayao Miyazaki including hit “Princess Mononoke.”
+In 2019, HBO Max licensed the U.S. streaming rights for a trove of films by famed Japanese anime creator Hayao Miyazaki including hit "Princess Mononoke.”

 In a time of both misinformation and too much information, quality journalism is more crucial than ever.